Foster carers and shared lives carers

 For the definition of qualifying care as it applies to shared lives carers see our page Qualifying care relief for shared lives carers.

-For details of how QCR works see our page Qualifying care relief.
+For details of how qualifying care relief works see our Qualifying care relief page.

 Capital gains tax